JacKaL37/TheHardProblem/UnitSessions/README.md

 A space for pulling in materials for discussion / recording sessions, doubling as a from-the-hip curriculum unit for learning the same topics.

-defined by: a centraal topic, likely a section of a paper
+defined by: a central topic, likely a section of a paper

 things that might belong in one of these:
 - notes / talking points